Team-Triwing/Sonic-Magnum/README.md

 # collab-sonic-rom-hack
-collab sonic rom hack with repellantmold and valvast, based off of AMPS in sonic 1. name hasn't been decided yet
+collab sonic rom hack by repellantmold and valvast, based off of AMPS in sonic 1. name hasn't been decided yet

 # Credits